 Homeless Youth

-CCS will be considered to be a pupil’s school of origin for a homeless youth when the child attended the School when permanently housed or was last enrolled in the School before becoming homeless.
+CCS will be considered to be a pupil’s school of origin for a homeless youth when the child attended the Charter School when permanently housed or was last enrolled in the Charter School before becoming homeless.
 CCS will serve homeless youth, as defined below, whose residency has changed as follows:

 Allow the scholar to continue his or her education in CCS, for the duration of homelessness.